andrewcooke/choochoo/docs/kit.md

-In this example (which is auto-generated from the commands) there were no activities loaded (and because this code is new I don't have any 'real' data to share either), but you can see that of activities were available there would be statistics on active distance and time.
+In this example (which is auto-generated from the commands) there were no activities loaded (and because this code is new I don't have any 'real' data to share either), but you can see that if activities were available there would be statistics on active distance and time.
 For more details on how this works see [Loading Activities](#loading-activities).